nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 Max:    786140.1740339646 lines/second
 {% endhighlight %}

-With an arena providing memory for the index vectors.
+With the arena allocator, the mean speed increased from 743k lines/second to 835k lines/second.

 {% highlight txt %}
 300 iterations